danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A normalised interpolation to pixels can be used by setting the
-“normalise interpolations” option from the r)ender menu.
+“normalise interpolations” option from the :ref:`sec:menu-r`.
 In general this
 leads to smoother rendering but also means that edges and surfaces
 appear more prominently (and a bit strange).
 The general rule-of-thumb I
 use is therefore to use this option whenever there are no free surfaces